fxinfo24/ProfileScope/temp_working_files/requirement_and_planning.md

 ***

-*** Let me continue with the architecture diagram for the SocialInsight system:
+*** Let me continue with the architecture diagram for the ProfileScope system:

-Let me provide an overview of the SocialInsight system I've designed based on our requirements:
+Let me provide an overview of the ProfileScope system I've designed based on our requirements:

-## SocialInsight: Social Media Profile Analyzer
+## ProfileScope: Social Media Profile Analyzer

-SocialInsight is a comprehensive application for analyzing publicly available social media profiles.
+ProfileScope is a comprehensive application for analyzing publicly available social media profiles.
 The system includes both a desktop application (built with Tkinter) and a web interface (built with Flask) to provide flexibility in how users interact with the tool.

 ### Core Functionality